gameblabla/gameblablawrapper/README.md

 All of this with the same piece of code !
 The only differences are the limitations of each platform and library.

+You can also use it as a reference or a teaching tool if you want to know how to use SDL 2.0 for example.

 ==========
 LICENSE
 ==========

-The Gameblabla's wrapper is licensed under the Apache License Version 2.0.
+The Gameblabla's wrapper is now licensed under the MIT license.
-See the NOTICE file for more details.
+See the COPYING file for more details.